MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/visual-studio-for-uwp-games.md

 ---
-title: Visual Studio for UWP games
+title: Add XBL support in Visual Studio, for UWP games
 author: mikehoffms
 description: Setting up a Visual Studio project to enable Xbox Live for a UWP game. ms.author: v-mihof